 If you are T4 deficient, you may not be able to create riboflavin mononucleotide and flavin adenine dinucleotide (FAD) which are two biologically active coenzyme forms of the B vitamin.

-When your blood work on your lab shows T4 levels in the normal range, it’s not a good reflection of how you feel.
+When your blood work in your lab shows T4 levels in the normal range, it’s not a good reflection of how you feel.
 T4 doesn’t technically work, although it is needed in the body.
 But it is a pro-hormone.
 It has to become activated by dropping one of those four iodine atoms in a biochemical process called “deiodination.”
 Nutrients such as B vitamins and minerals are needed for you to have adequate active thyroid hormone.
 You need selenium for the deiodinase enzymes to work.

 Your Gut Health.

-Some of your thyroid hormone (about 20 – 25 percent) gets activated to form T3 in your gastrointestinal tract, compliments of friendly microorganism So step two is to make sure that you have enough probiotics available to activate your thyroid hormone in the gut.
+Some of your thyroid hormone (about 20 – 25 percent) gets activated to form T3 in your gastrointestinal tract, compliments of friendly microorganisms.
+So step two is to make sure that you have enough probiotics available to activate your thyroid hormone in the gut.

-People with poor GI status, either Crohn’s, IBS, diarrhea or other conditions develop hypothyroidism secondary to the lack of healthy microflora.
+People with poor GI status, either Crohn’s, IBS, diarrhea, or other conditions develop hypothyroidism secondary to the lack of healthy microflora.

 TSH or Thyroid Stimulating Hormone.

 Let’s back up for a moment because I want to talk about TSH, the most common lab work drawn.
-It has such a limited use, yet it is the gold standard test for thyroid function.
+It has such limited use, yet it is the gold standard test for thyroid function.
 It is fine to draw as part of a full thyroid panel, but drawing it by itself is not super useful.
 Other lab evaluations are more useful such as T4 and T3, and even TPO antibodies if Hashimoto’s is suspected.
 There are others too.

-TSH It goes by “Thyrotropin” sometimes produced in your pituitary gland in your brain.
+TSH It goes by “Thyrotropin” sometimes produced in the pituitary gland in your brain.
 It is sometimes referred to as a “brain” hormone but to be technically correct it’s really from your pituitary which is a gland, and different from your brain.
 Anyway, TSH is a loudspeaker that shouts, “Hey thyroid gland, can you start making more thyroid hormone?” and for most of you, your gland happily responds, “Yes!” and makes T4 (thyroxine) for you.
 The T4 gets secreted and feeds your brain first, then your peripheral tissues.
 Your brain always gets fed first.